snowdl/NLP_study/README.md

 Feel free to **fork**, **star**, or **contribute**!
 If you have questions or suggestions, please **open an issue** or **contact me**.

-Welcome!
-This repository is a comprehensive personal study notebook documenting my journey through various Natural Language Processing (NLP) and LLM-related online courses and projects.

-The materials come from online lectures (Coursera, Udemy, K-MOOC, etc.) and include hands-on coding, math fundamentals, mini projects, and certificate logs.

 ---